ananya923/My_SQL_Guidebook/my_sql_guidebook.md

 ```
 ![](image-16.png)

-- EXCEPT: Returns rows from the first query that are not present in the second query.
+- `EXCEPT`: Returns rows from the first query that are not present in the second query.

 ```sql
 -- except